 Once your products or materials reach the warehouse, it’s important that you know exactly how and when you should use them.
 With batch management, you can determine how various materials are used throughout production.
 It considers factors like expiry dates, recipe requirements, allergen specifications, and so on to assign materials to specific batches.

-AI and Automation for Capacity Planning in Food Supply Chain
+ThroughPut’s AI -Powered Capacity Planning Solution for Food Supply Chains.

 Artificial Intelligence and Machine Learning solutions can significantly optimize and automate processes, cut costs, and reduce human error for capacity planning in food supply chain management.
 Starting from food market analysis, which includes common tastes and preferences, new trends in food to Artificial Neural Networks that can monitor the AI food delivery and goods tracking process at every step, AI provides more transparency in the food supply chain.

-Previously, manufacturers had to hire people to perform monotonous tasks of food selection, sorting food by size and shape.
-AI in supply chain can easily recognize the shapes and sizes of food to fit the right packaging, eliminating the need for human intervention.
+AI in supply chain can easily recognize the several variations in food to fit the right packaging, eliminating the need for human intervention.
 With predictive maintenance capabilities, tool capacity planning becomes considerably easier, and timely repairs can save maintenance time and reduce costs significantly.

 Changing the food world with ThroughPut

-Gain operational excellence in your food supply chain with ThroughPut’s AI-driven solutions.
-ELI, ThroughPut’s AI-powered engine, provides an integrated view of company-wide operations to easily identify and manage bottlenecks and resolve capacity issues without hassles.
+With ThroughPut, you can gain the operational excellence advantage in your food supply chain.
+ThroughPut’s AI-powered engine, provides an integrated view of company-wide operations to easily identify and manage bottlenecks and resolve capacity issues without hassles.
 It helps streamline your production process and fast-tracks free cash flow while meeting revenue targets with output, using an intelligent flow of people, processes, and information.

 Find out how ThroughPut can help you improve your food supply chain management through logistics and predictive analytics.
 Book your demo today!